interest-protocol/sui-coins/README.md

  <p> <img width="50px"height="50px" src="./public/logo.png" /></p> Is a protocol to swap and lend crypto, commodities, gold, and fiat currencies.

+## Airdrop Blacklist

+If you don't want to receive the airdrop from **SuiCoins** automatically, edit and add your address to [airdrop-blacklist.json](./public/airdrop-blacklist.json).

 ## Contributing

 We always want to be better.